we-like-parsers/pegen/CONTRIBUTING.md

 ### Type Checking

-`pege` uses type annotations throughout, and `mypy` to do the checking.
+`pegen` uses type annotations throughout, and `mypy` to do the checking.
 Run the following to type check `pegen`:

 ```